RoyOltmans/garden-mqtt-deamon/README.md

 [01:02:03:04:09:B6][LE]> char-desc
 ```

-This should give a long list of ID's, if this works it should be "ok".
+This should give a long list of ID's, if this works it should be "ok". type 'exit' to quit gattool.

 8) Configure the config.ini